Skip to the main content.

 5 min read

-The first Bell Performance webinar of 2017 dealt with such an important issue that we thought it was important to share it with our blog readers: corrosion in diesel fuel storage tanks.
-Over the course of 4 articles, we will be sharing the content of that webinar here on the blog.
+Back in 2017, Bell Performance did a webinar on an important issue that we thought was important to share it with our blog readers: corrosion in diesel fuel storage tanks.
+Throughout four articles, we're sharing the content of that webinar here on the blog.

-You can read the second part of the series, Corrosion in Diesel Fuel Storage Tanks- The EPA’s Methodology, here.
+You can read the second part of the series, Corrosion in Diesel Fuel Storage Tanks- The EPA’s Methodology.

 Takeaway #1: Corrosion was a lot more common than they might have predicted

-Takeaway #1: The main finding of their research was that corrosion was a lot more common than they might have predicted.
-35/42 (83%) exhibited moderate or severe corrosion.
+The main finding of their research was that tank corrosion was a lot more common than they might have predicted.
+35 out of 42 tanks surveyed (83%) exhibited signs of moderate or severe corrosion.

-Corrosion was observed on all types of metal components in the tank – turbine pump shafts (the most common place corrosion was observed), tank gauge probe shafts, flapper and ball valves, bungs, fuel suction tubes and the tank inner walls.
-The corrosion was most often describe as looking like layers of tubercles coating the metal surfaces of the equipment.
+Corrosion was observed on all types of metal components in the tank – turbine pump shafts (the most common place corrosion was observed), tank gauge probe shafts, flapper and ball valves, bungs, fuel suction tubes, and the tank inner walls.
+The corrosion was most often described as looking like layers of tubercles coating the metal surfaces of the equipment.

 Reports ranged from just localized pockets of corrosion in small areas to uniform coverage of metal surface by corrosion in the vapor space

-Third finding – corrosion affected both metal and fiberglass tanks equally.
+A third finding was that corrosion affected both metal and fiberglass tanks equally.
 One might ask how fiberglass tanks could be affected at the same rates as metal tanks, but this is due to the metal components of the fiberglass tanks.

 Takeaway #4: Exposed metal in the highest parts of the tanks exhibited the highest levels of corrosion damage

-Fourth finding – the metal exposed in the vapor space (the highest part of the tank) had the most corrosion damage.
-The STP shaft was the component with the most advanced corrosion, and it’s located in the vapor space, though it’s also exposed to fuel as it is dispensed.
+A fourth finding indicated the metal exposed in the vapor space (the highest part of the tank) had the most corrosion damage.
+The STP shaft was the component most commonly seen with the most advanced corrosion.
+STPs are located in the vapor space, though it’s also exposed to fuel as it is dispensed.

-Note the photograph of one of the STP shafts in the study.
-Note the appearance of the corrosion damage – looking like layers of tubercles covering the metal surface.
+In their report, the EPA noted that the appearance of the corrosion damage on STPs resembled layers of tubercles covering the metal surface.

 Takeaway #5: Ethanol was present in 90% of fuel samples taken

-Fifth finding – remember that part of the testing protocols was an analysis of all samples of fuel, water bottoms and vapor gas.
+Part of the testing protocols for the EPA's study was an analysis of samples of fuel, water bottoms, and vapor gas, each one taken from every tank in the study.
 With the liquid samples of fuel and water, the testing laboratories found widespread contamination by things that you wouldn’t expect to find in there.

 They found ethanol was present in 90% of the fuel samples, which speaks to the strong possibility of switch-loading contamination referenced before.